ybch14/ybch14.github.io/README.md

 # The main page of Chen Yubo‘s technology blog.

 This blog contains some of the notes I've taken when reading papers, books or something else.
-Temporarily the notes only contains object detection and ImageNet Architecture evolution in Computer Vision topic.The blogs will be gradually updated.
-Hope this can push me learning all the time.
+Temporarily the notes only contains object detection and ImageNet Architecture evolution in Computer Vision topic.

+The blogs will be gradually updated.
+Hope this can push me learning all the time :-)

 ## Context